 Stephen & Marlene Seibert Endowed Scholarship

-This scholarship is available to students in athletic training, exercise science, fitness and health promotion, sport administration and sports medicine.
+This scholarship is available to students in exercise science, sport administration and sports medicine.
 Selection of this scholarship is based on a clear commitment to the profession related to Kinesiology, financial need, career/vocational goals and academic achievement.

 This scholarship is available to students in sports medicine and exercise science.
 Selection is based on financial need, involvement in the departmental major's clubs and professional associations, academic performance, career/vocational goals and other scholarships or grants awarded.